ogupte/trope/README.md

 greeter.name; // undefined
 greeter.sayHello(); // 'Hello, Bertrand!'
 ```
-You can still expose properties on the public interface by using `exports`.
+Public properties can still be set in `privacy` mode by setting them on `this.exports`.
 ```javascript
 var Greeter = Trope({ privacy: true }, function (name) {
     this.setName(name);